metabase/metabase/docs/people-and-groups/managing.md

 ## Default user accounts

 Metabase includes default user accounts to handle various activities.
-Metabase will exclude these user accounts from the **Admin settings** > **People** tab, so we're documenting the accounts here so you know they're legitimate accounts and not someone trying to spy on your Metabase.
+We're documenting the accounts here so you know they're legitimate accounts and not someone trying to spy on your Metabase.
+Some things to know about them:

+- Customers are not charged for these accounts.
+- No one can log in to these user accounts.
+- Metabase excludes these user accounts from the **Admin settings** > **People** tab.

 ### Anonymous user account